TagMath

 • Draw probability at your point level — using weighted historical rates with recent years weighted more heavily than older data

-These species use a preference-weighted lottery — more points = more entries in the draw, but no guaranteed cutoff.
+These three species use a preference-weighted lottery — more points = more entries in the draw, but no guaranteed cutoff.
+Per the 2026 Big Game Brochure, hunters accumulate up to three points; at the cap, your application number is divided by your weight (points + 1) before sorting.
 TagMath uses a weighted heuristic that models the lottery probability based on historical draw rates at each point level.
 Results are labeled with method: weighted-heuristic for transparency.

 Confidence Levels

-Each odds estimate includes a confidence rating based on data quality:
+Each odds estimate includes a confidence rating based on data quantity and year-to-year volatility:

-• Low — limited data, new hunt code, or methodology change
+• Low — limited data, new hunt code, methodology change, or year-to-year rate swings exceed 25pp

 What We Don't Do